johnshearing/PrivateKeyVault/README.md

 Simply compare your container with the photos you took when you sealed it up.
 If the if the paper is torn or if the nail polish looks different then someone has tampered with the box.
 In that case do not use the SD card but rather mark it as compromised.
-Do not use this card unless you have no other choice and then only with extreme caution.
+Do not use this card unless you have no other choice and then only with extreme caution in a secure location.
+Then destroy the card after you have recovered the data you need from it.

 <img src="/images/ReadmeImages/UniqueDollar.jpg" width=200>
 I like to wrap my SD cards in a dollar bill.